joergen7/cre/README.md

 run( {'or', X1, X2}, _UsrInfo )  -> {ok, X1 orelse X2}.
 ```

-The worker also requires implementing eight other callback functions.
-These are, however, simplistic since neither file staging nor error handling have to be performed and preparation and cleanup are trivial.
+The worker also requires implementing eight other callback functions not shown here.
+The [source code](test/logic_worker.erl) for the whole worker module is available as part of the CRE test suite.

 #### Implementation of the Client

 The CRE client for our zero-order logic involves implementing the two reduction rules `[E-send]` and `[E-recv]` from the reduction semantics.
 Additionally, we have to implement a test whether evaluation has terminated.
 Concretely, we need to implement the three callback functions `init/1`, `is_value/2`, and `step/2`.
-The [source code](test/logic_client.erl) of the client is available as part of the CRE test suite.
+The [source code](test/logic_client.erl) for the whole client module is available as part of the CRE test suite.

 ##### init/1